Anishinaabemowin Language of Kettle and Stony Point: UNESCO Factor 1 – Intergenerational Language Transmission

 According the UNESCO grading scale for the language to be considered safe and to receive a grading of 5, the language must be used by all ages and transmitted from one generation to the next.
 The grading table for this UNESCO factor can be viewed in Table 1.
 The Anishinaabemowin language of Kettle and Stony point is rated a 2, Severely Endangered.
 This language was assessed at this rating because transgenerational transmission of the language stopped occurring in the grandparent generation, the youngest fluent speaker is in their fifties.
 The language is mostly used when conversing with other fluent speakers or when conducting/ participating in ceremonies.
 The grade of 1 was also considered for this language but after assessment was determined to be inaccurate.
-The grade of 1 was considered because the language is used mostly by very few speakers, as there is less than ten fluent speakers left in Kettle and Stony Point.
-These fluent speakers are not just of the great-grandparent generation and up, so the language was determined be inadmissible for the rating of 1.
-Instead the language was assigned a rating of 2 because the youngest fluent speaker was determined to be in their fifties fitting into the grandparent generation.
+The grade of 1 was considered because the language is used mostly by very few speakers, as there are fewer than ten fluent speakers left in Kettle and Stony Point.
+These fluent speakers are not only of the great-grandparent generation and up, so the language was determined be inadmissible for the rating of 1.
+Instead, the language was assigned a rating of 2 because the youngest fluent speaker was determined to be in their fifties fitting into the grandparent generation.

 UNESCO Factor 3: Proportion of Speakers within the Total Population

 The proportion of speakers within a total population is a more significant indictor of language vitality.
 The UNESCO grading scale for factor 3: Proportion of Speakers within the Total Population can be found in Table 2.
 The rating for the Anishinaabemowin language of Kettle and Stony Point in accordance with UNESCO factor 3 is 1, critically endangered.
 This rating was assessed based on the information provided on both the Kettle Point language website page and the 2016 Kettle Point 44, Indian Reserve Census Profile.
-There is less than ten fluent speakers of Anishinaabemowin in Kettle and Stony Point.
+There are fewer than ten fluent speakers of Anishinaabemowin in Kettle and Stony Point.
 This information was confirmed in the 2016 census, where only five out of the 1,011 responses indicated that their first language was an aboriginal language.
 This indicates that 0.49% of the population in Kettle and Stony Point speak the language.
-Allocating the rating of 1, critically endangered because very few people in Kettle and Stony Point speak the language.
+Therefore the language was allocated the rating of 1, critically endangered, because very few people in Kettle and Stony Point speak the language.